bw-math/bw-math/docs/source/projects/03_BIAS.rst

 Cleaning the Data Set
 ---------------------

 The dataset is broken down by day.
-Each entry corresponds to a particular birthdate, month and year.
+Each entry corresponds to a particular birthdate, month and day.
 The lab is asking to group the data into monthly classes, so the frequency distribution can be visualized with a histogram grouped by month.
 Therefore, the data will need grouped and totaled by month before generating a histogram.

 The following code snippet will:
     1.  create a list, named ``data_1969``, of twelve *0*'s, ``[0, 0, 0, ... , 0, 0]``, one for each month,.
-    2.  step through ``column_1`` along with the *row number*
+    2.  step through ``column_1`` along with the `row_number`.
     3.  grab the corresponding entry of the third column, ``column_3[row_number]``
     4.  add the value of the third column to the corresponding entry in ``data_1969``